fdenoodt/UA-Artificial-Intelligence-Labs/06 machine learning/readme.md

 Next, we compute our model’s predictions for y.
-If you’re working on the pytorch version, you must define a linear layer in your `__init__()` function as mentioned in the definition that is provided for `Linear` above.:
+If you’re working on the PyTorch version, you must define a linear layer in your `__init__()` function as mentioned in the definition that is provided for `Linear` above.:

 ```
 predicted_y = self.Linear_Layer(x)